mgastner/impact-of-hypocrisy/README.md

 Source code for simulations presented in "The impact of hypocrisy on opinion formation: a dynamic model"

 ## Building the executable
+1. Install GCC (Linux/Windows) or XCode (Mac).
-1. Install the GNU Scientific Library, see https://www.gnu.org/software/gsl/.
+2. Install the GNU Scientific Library, see https://www.gnu.org/software/gsl/.
-2. In a terminal, run these commands.
+3. In a terminal, run these commands.
 ```
 git clone https://github.com/mgastner/impact-of-hypocrisy.git
 cd impact-of-hypocrisy/